Here are the best places to cheer on runners in the 2024 Chicago Marathon

-The Bank of America Chicago Marathon won't just bring thousands of runners to Chicago streets, it'll also bring thousands of spectators looking to cheer and watch the race as it unfolds.
+The Bank of America Chicago Marathon will bring more than 50,000 runners to the streets of Chicago, but also scores of spectators who will closely watch the race as it unfolds.

-The crowd plays a big role in the marathon, which is why organizers have broken down the best places spectators can hit up to cheer runners on throughout every step of the race Oct.
-13.
+The crowd plays a big role in the marathon, which is why organizers have broken down the best places spectators can hit up to cheer runners on throughout every step of the race on Sunday.

 Spectators will not have access to the race start and finish areas in Grant Park, except those with special tickets, so organizers suggest friends, family and fans support their runners elsewhere on the course and meet them after in designated areas.